mwang840/mwang840/README.md

 Greetings, you found my github!
 My name is Maxwell Wang and I am currently a Computer Science major at the University of Delaware class of 2024 specializing in artificial intelligence and robotics and data science and aspiring to achieve more throughout my career.
+<p>Currently, I have an software engineering internship this summer!</p>
 <h1>My experiences:</h1>

 <h2>Intermediate Experience in: </h2>